nseguin42/pup-rs/README.md

 ## Usage

-See `proton-updater --help` for more information.
+See `pup --help` for more information.

 ### Configuration